khirobenn/Deep-Learning/README.md

-## Here, you can find models I created with Python (Tensorflow, keras, numpy)/
+## Here, you can find models I created with Python (Tensorflow, Keras, NumPy)